zhj1234567890/Auto-Comments/README.md

 You can participate in the survey here: https://www.wjx.cn/vm/wFFViRM.aspx

-The project may call OpenAI ChatGPT's API.In the early stages of the project, I needed a large number of ready-made reviews to expand the database, and the huge database was conducive to a more diverse review.
+The project may call OpenAI API.In the early stages of the project, I needed a large number of ready-made reviews to expand the database, and the huge database was conducive to a more diverse review.
 So, if you wish to submit a review written by yourself, you can contact zhanghengjia2007@163.com.

 Currently, I am prohibited from continuing the development of the project due to academic and other reasons.